quintoandar/butterfree/GITFLOW.md

 ## Features

-A feature is based off the `staging` branch and merged back into the `staging` branch.
+A feature is based on the `staging` branch and merged back into the `staging` branch.
 It will eventually get into `master` when we make a release.